 Leary began her career as a clinical practitioner focused on improving access to diverse communities.
 Her early work on “negotiated transactions” in psychotherapy expanded to broader research on negotiation and conflict management.
 Leary’s global work on conflict negotiations includes studying “critical moments” in mediations to end armed conflict in Southeast Asia and researching social enterprise ventures in the Middle East.
 She teaches degree-program courses on leadership and conflict transformation at the Harvard Kennedy School and teaches in executive education programs for senior executives and public practitioners through several Harvard schools, including Bloomberg Harvard City Leadership Initiative, where she is also a co-faculty director of curriculum and research.

 For almost 12 years, she served as chief psychologist at the Cambridge Health Alliance, directing the Division of Psychology and its training programs to deliver culturally sensitive care supporting the hospital’s primary care centers, specialty mental health and acute emergency services.
-This work included facilitating partnerships with community agencies, law enforcement and school systems, and assisting with the health system’s transformation into an accountable care organization.

-At Amherst she majored in psychology, graduated magna cum laude and was a member of the Sigma Xi honor society.
+At Amherst, she majored in psychology, graduated magna cum laude and was a member of the Sigma Xi honor society.
 She lives in Cambridge, Mass., and is married to Richard Hale Shaw.